#WorldWildlifeDay: High-level convening at UN Headquarters

 For Tim Steele, Global Anti-Corruption Adviser at UNODC, corruption is “a key enabler of transnational organised wildlife crime and financial investigations can play a critical on going after those organising the illegal trade.”
 Steele affirmed that a good strategy to address corruption is needed and it requires “communication to the right people, which is crucial, as well as addressing the right skills where they are most needed” in order to be effective.

-“Law enforcement needs a coordinated response to address transnational organised wildlife crimethrough effective intelligence sharing systems and access to resources,” said Steve Carmody, Chief of Investigations at the WJC when talking about the challenges that law enforcement agencies are currently facing when tackling wildlife crime.
+“Law enforcement needs a coordinated response to address transnational organised wildlife crimethrough effective intelligence sharing systems and access to resources,” said Stephen Carmody, Chief of Investigations at the WJC when talking about the challenges that law enforcement agencies are currently facing when tackling wildlife crime.
 “There is no need to reinvent the wheel on methodologies to investigate wildlife trafficking: law enforcement needs the mandate to utilize the full range of special investigative tools to address this organised crime.”

 Adam Maltz, Assistant District Attorney, New York County District Attorney’s Office, highlighted that financial investigations as well as international cooperation are needed to tackle wildlife crime cases.
 He stressed the urgency to “utilise tools and techniques used to prosecute other forms of organised crime for the prosecution of transnational organised wildlife crime.”